alex-berman/BKOS-py/README.md

 Note that the minimal version only supports a single case, without any gaming elements.

-This repo also contains a very simple "hello world" demo which can be tested in the command line by running
+The "hello world" domain can be tested in the command line by running

 ```commandline
 bkos interact bkos.hello_world.config